codcod/go-repos/README.md

 - Format: `file:line:column: C901 'function_name' is too complex (complexity)`
 - Easy to integrate with CI/CD systems and linters

-**Note**: When `--complexity-report` or `--complexity-detailed` is used alone (without `--categories`), it generates **only** the complexity analysis and skips all other health checks for faster execution.
-To combine complexity reporting with other health checks, specify the desired categories using `--categories`.
+**Note**: Use the `repos health cyclomatic-complexity` subcommand to generate **only** the complexity analysis and skip all other health checks for faster execution.
+To combine complexity reporting with other health checks, use the main `repos health` command with specific categories using `--category`.

 The complexity report provides:
 - **Function-level analysis**: Individual function complexity scores